 Willows, if their roots are submerged for more than a few days, start to grow adventitious roots at or just below the water surface directly from their submerged trunk and branches where oxygen is more readily available.
 They will use these roots until the soil dries out enough for their other roots to start functioning again.
 Like the alder trees willows have special openings higher up their trunk called lenticels that allow air to enter the plant and oxygen to be shuttled to their submerged roots.

 To deal with the problem of limited nutrients being available in these environments willow trees have formed associations with fungi that make nitrogen and phosphorous available to the tree.
 Alder trees, rather like the legumes, have nodules of bacteria on their roots which convert atmospheric nitrogen (unusable by plants) to a form that plants can use.
 This is released into the soil benefiting the tree as well as its neighbours.

 A further adaptation of both willows and alders for living in wet areas is the ability to release oxygen from their roots into the surrounding soil.
 This has two benefits: it detoxifies the immediate environment around the roots as the oxygen oxidises the harmful forms of iron and hydrogen sulphide found in anaerobic soils and helps the roots absorb any available nutrients.

-Hopefully, your appetite has been whetted and you’ll be heading out to discover these Hidden Gems for yourselves.
+Hopefully, your appetite has been wetted and you’ll be heading out to discover these hidden gems for yourselves.
 Remember to sit quietly for a while when you’re there – listen to the birds, perhaps you’ll see a Chinese water deer picking it’s way between the pools or a spider scaling up and through the troll-haired tussock sedges or even a snake…..
 But don’t forget what’s making it possible for them and you to be there are all those amazing trees above your head!